-Trustees and Officers 1 Name Address 2 Age Term of Office and Length of Time Served Current Position(s) with the Trust, Principal Occupations(s), Number of Portfolios in Trust Complex Overseen by Trustees, and Directorships of Public Companies During Past Five Years Independent Trust tees3 David P. Bergland 82 1992 Lead Independent Trustee.
-Member of the State Bar of California, formerly a sole practitioner specializing in business litigation in Costa Mesa, California, now retired from the active practice of law.
-Mr. Bergland is also a writer, lecturer and a former Adjunct Professor of Law at Western State University College of Law in Irvine, California.
-Mr. Bergland has served as a trustee of the Trust since 1992 and oversees all four of the Trust's Portfolios.
-Hugh A. Butler 65 1996 Independent Trustee.
+Trustees and Officers Name Address Age Term of Office and Length of Time Served Current Position(s) with the Trust, Principal Occupations(s), Number of Portfolios in Trust Complex Overseen by Trustees, and Directorships of Public Companies During Past Five Years Independent Trus tees Hugh A. Butler 66 1996 Independent Trustee.
 Now retired, Mr. Butler was formerly Executive Vice President from 2004 through 2006 of the Credit Union Services Division of Fidelity National Information Services, Inc. (formerly Fidelity Information Systems), a publicly-traded provider of software, outsourcing and information technology consulting for the financial services and mortgage industries, majority-owned by Fidelity National, Inc. Previously, Mr. Butler was Chief Executive Officer and Founder of Computer Consultants Corporation, an information systems consulting firm to financial institutions, in Salt Lake City, Utah.
 Mr. Butler has served as a trustee of the Trust since 1996 and oversees all four of the Trust's Portfolios.
-Roger Doebke 78 2006 Independent Trustee.
+Roger Doebke 79 2006 Independent Trustee.
 President, Simplex Realty Services, Inc., a commercial real estate acquisition, development and property management firm located in Orange County, California since 1993.
 Mr. Doebke has served as a trustee of the Trust since 2004 and oversees all four of the Trust's Portfolios.

-1 No trustee or officer has any family relationship with another.

-2 The address for each officer and trustee is c/o 600 Montgomery Street, Suite 4100, San Francisco, California 94111.
+&lt;sup>1 No trustee or officer has any family relationship with another.
+The address for each officer and trustee is c/o 600 Montgomery Street, Suite 4100, San Francisco, California 94111.
 A trustee serves until their successor has been duly elected and qualified, or until their earlier resignation, removal, death or disqualification.
 The Fund's officers are elected annually by the Board of Trustees and each officer holds office until their successor has been duly elected and qualified, or until their earlier resignation, removal, death or disqualification.

-3 Not considered to be "interested persons" within the meaning of the 1940 Act.
+&lt;sup>3 Not considered to be "interested persons" within the meaning of the 1940 Act.